 Summary Description of Building Resilience

-The pilot consists of four 90-minute sessions.
+FEL!X consists of six 90-minute sessions.
 During the first session students practice role-playing around a topic related to overcoming fear, anxiety, guilt, and hypervigilance.
 An adult actor will serve as a resource, helping students connect with the emotions inside their characters to facilitate their experience of historical empathy.

 The second session is organized around The Black Plague: Social Justice & Having Power or Having Feelings of Helplessness.
 The main discussion question will be: How do powerful people use their power to help or hurt others in difficult times?